-Here are five memorable beaches that I went to during my first trip to Okinawa.
-They are all part of the main island or else a short boat ride away to a small island.
+Here are five memorable beaches in Okinawa that I went to during my first trip there.
+They are all part of the main island or else a short boat ride or bridge away to a small island.

-Sunset Beach, Chatan
+1.Sunset Beach, Chatan

-It’s also nice because there is a big Aeon mall and outdoor shopping area, called American Village, with many restaurants and clothing boutiques.
-Also the Beach Tower Okinawa Hotel looks directly over the ocean.
+It’s also convenient because there is a big Aeon mall and outdoor shopping area, called American Village, with many restaurants and clothing boutiques.
+The Beach Tower Okinawa Hotel looks directly over the ocean.

 You can pick up a lot of Okinawa souvenirs here before you leave, and expect to see a lot U.S. Military personnel.
 If you’re not into seeing U.S. Military personnel, you might want to avoid this beach.
 But I don’t recommend that.
 It’s too nice a place to hang out.

 But the ocean is clear, and you can see lots of fish in the water.
 This might be my favourite beach on the main island.

 The swimming area is not fenced off though, so you have to be careful about jellyfish.
 And from the beach you can really see how long the bridge is.